 On Saturday the 2 November the Church will get together for another ‘Focus Day’ to look at everything we do as a Church into 2020.
 (You can see what we try to do here – our blog on our Church Mission and Discipleship framework – that includes results from our Children & Young People Focus Day as below)

-As we move into Advent, we’ll be beginning building a theme of trying to help us see the larger picture of the Bible… and so on the 17 November we start in Advent a bit early by looking through the lens of Isaiah – seeing the links from Isaiah to Jesus.
+As we move into Advent, we’ll be beginning building a theme of trying to help us see the larger picture of the Bible… and so on the 17 November in the mornings we start in Advent a bit early by looking through the lens of Isaiah – seeing the links from Isaiah to Jesus.
+Over the evenings from 27 October we look over the Letters to the Churches from Revelation.

 Our Christmas services will be kicked off on Sunday 15 December at 6pm by our Carols by Candlelight service that will also help connect our life in the MESS to the wider MESSage of scripture, with the help of the MESSiah.
 (See the Bible Society video that we’ll be using on the linked webpage)